skyemakable/ShowerTunes/README.md

 ### Android Application

 The Android application will connect via Bluetooth to the CPRO Metawear and generic Bluetooth speaker.
-The app will also need to have a the Spotify app installed and signed in with user credentials.
+The app will also need to have a Spotify app installed and signed in with user credentials.
 It will track the humidity levels the CPRO will send, and when levels are past a certain threshold, along with being synced to the Bluetooth speaker, the app will send a signal to the speaker.
-The signal will tell the Bluetooth speaker to play music from a Spotify playlist of the user's choice (or the last one playing when Spoftify was last opened).
+The signal will tell the Bluetooth speaker to play music from a Spotify playlist of the user's choice (or the last one playing when Spotify was last opened).

 ### Generic Bluetooth Speaker